dmauser/Lab/RS-ER-VPN-Gateway-Transit-AzFW/README.md

 ## Concepts

-This LAB is a continuation of the scenario of  [Transit between ExpressRoute and Azure S2S VPN using Route Server](https://github.com/dmauser/Lab/tree/master/RS-ER-VPN-Gateway-Transit) but it add Azure Firewall to allow traffic inspection between all ends: ExpressRoute, VPN, Hub and Spoke VNETs.
+This LAB is a continuation of the scenario of  [Transit between ExpressRoute and Azure S2S VPN using Route Server](https://github.com/dmauser/Lab/tree/master/RS-ER-VPN-Gateway-Transit) but adds Azure Firewall to allow traffic inspection between all ends: ExpressRoute, VPN, Hub and Spoke VNETs.

 ### Use Case

-All customers that have business relationships with other enterprises can benefit of this scenario as consumer to other service providers/vendors or as provider allowing their customer access resources in Azure as well as On-premises.
+All customers that have business to business (B2B) with other companies can benefit from this scenario, whether as a consumer to other service providers/vendors or as providers allowing their customer access resources in Azure as well as On-premises.

 This lab intends to help you to build a Lab environment to simulate transit between ExpressRoute and VPN by creating the environment integrally as well as emulate an on-premises environment to give you the capability to demonstrate and validate the transit functionality made possible by ARS.
-In addition, it adds Azure Firewall as central security component for traffic inspection between VPN and ExpressRoute connection as well as workloads placed on the Spoke VNETs.
+In addition, it adds Azure Firewall as a central security component for traffic inspection between VPN and ExpressRoute connections and workloads placed on the Spoke VNETs.

 ### Architecture diagram